 1. Marco Polo

-Almost like the child of Snapchat and Facetime, Marco Polo is a video messaging app that functions almost like a delayed Facetime.
+Almost like the child of Snapchat and FaceTime, Marco Polo is a video messaging app that functions almost like a delayed FaceTime.
 The fun thing about it is you can message friends — kind of like you would by text — by recording a video of yourself.
-It is really easy to veer into monologue territory if you have a lot to say, but what’s awesome is that your friend can get to it and respond whenever they have time.
-This curbs the anxiety of planning a Facetime call when you are both available, and unlike Snapchat, the video message threads don’t delete and aren’t time-restricted, so you can always go back and re-watch them if you need to.
+It is really easy to veer into monologue territory if you have a lot to say, but what is awesome is that your friend can get to it and respond whenever they have time.
+This curbs the anxiety of planning a FaceTime call when you are both available, and unlike Snapchat, the video message threads do not delete and are not time-restricted, so you can always go back and re-watch them if you need to.

 Remember how much fun walkie-talkies were when we were kids?
 This app is essentially that, but on your phone.
 You can have conversations with your friends with the simple touch of a button, or leave little notes whenever you feel like it.
 It is kind of like a text message, but a ton more personal with your voice.

 Imagine being able to surprise your partner, friends or family with “post-it” note as if you were together in the same room.
 Well, now you can.
 This cute app lets you send a doodle straight to someone’s lock screen.
-It’s a fun way to stay connected and say you’re thinking of them, even if you’re not able to connect for a full conversation at the time.
+It is a fun way to stay connected and say you are thinking of them, even if you are not able to connect for a full conversation at the time.
 You can use photos, doodles, text and other drawing tools to get your creative juices flowing.